aTechGuide/travel-biryani/posts/2020/shami-kebab/2020-08-09-shami-kebab.md

 <br/>

-Close the lid and let it whistle away to glory.... for a good 8 to 10 whistles.....
+Close the lid and let it whistle away to glory for a good 8 to 10 whistles.

 <br/>